-Therapeutic Massage

-This program is designed to prepare individuals to work as massage therapists.
+The Therapeutic Massage Certificate (29 hours) program is designed to prepare individuals to work as massage therapists.
 Licensed massage therapists may be self-employed or employed at health clubs, medical clinics, chiropractor offices, athletic departments, spas, salons, and holistic health centers.
 Upon successful completion of the program, students may seek licensure to become a Licensed Massage Therapist (LMT).